xy-241/CS-Notes/content/Discrete Math/Mathematical Proof.md

 ### Proof by Construction/Example
 - A form of [[#Direct Proof]]
-- For [[Mathematical Statement#Existential]], we can proof by providing an example that fulfil the conditions
+- For [[Existential Statement]], we can proof by providing an example that fulfil the conditions
 ## Indirect Proof (反证法)
 ---
 - When [[#Direct Proof]] is hard to derive, we can try indirect proof